AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Ultimate Oscillator
 ### Description
-The Ultimate Oscillator was developed by Larry Williams and published in 1985 for the first time.
-The indicator is calculated using the weighted sum of three oscillators in various timeframes.
-The three timeframes represent short-term, middle and long-term market cycles.
-The typical period lengths are 7, 14 and 28.
-The value of the indicator fluctuates between 0 and 100.
-Values above 70 are overbought, and values below 30 are oversold.
+Larry Williams developed the Ultimate Oscillator, which was first published in 1985.
+The Ultimate Oscillator is calculated by means of taking the weighted sum of three oscillators in different timeframes.
+These three timeframes are the short-term, middle and long-term market cycles.
+The typical period lengths used are 7, 14 and 28, and the value of the indicator moves between 0 and 100.
+Values above 70 signify an overbought situation, and values below 30 show that it is oversold.

 ### Interpretation
 Williams defined the following criteria for a buy signal: